2011 Buffalo Bulls football team: Pittsburgh

 The Panthers took the lead in the first quarter with a rushing touchdown by Graham.
 Buffalo's offense struggled to gain any yardage on the ground or in the air.
 Early in the second quarter, Pittsburgh missed a 32-yard field goal.
 One Panther drive later, and Pittsburgh missed a 47-yard field goal.
 Once the Bulls got the ball back, Peter Farning kicked a 40-yard field goal, putting Buffalo on the scoreboard.
 Both defenses remained strong throughout the first half of play.
 The Bulls got the ball first in the third quarter.
 Chazz Anderson, Buffalo's starting QB, drove for 49 yards before being intercepted by Pittsburgh's defense.
-Ray Graham of the Panther's later rushed for touchdown to go ahead 14–3.
+Ray Graham of the Panthers later rushed for touchdown to go ahead 14–3.
 The next drive, Anderson lead a Buffalo drive that took them to the end zone.
 The score was then 14–10.
 Pittsburgh soon answered back with a 5-yard rushing touchdown by Ray Graham.
 Going into the fourth quarter, Buffalo's running back, Branden Oliver, punched in a 1-yard touchdown.
 The Bulls tried a 2-point conversion, but failed to make the score 21–16.
 Pittsburgh answered back yet again however with a quick 6 play, 60-yard drive that ended with a touchdown.
 On the next drive, the Bulls gained 42 yards, but failed to convert on fourth down, forcing them to turn over.
 On the next drive, Ray Graham broke loose for 75 yards, and later punched in a touchdown with a 1-yard gain.
 The end score was 35–16, Pittsburgh.

 Stony Brook

-Recap: After a 53-yard kick return by Buffalo's Terrell Jackson, Chazz Anderson started the game by throwing a 57-yard touchdown to Alex Dennison.
+After a 53-yard kick return by Buffalo's Terrell Jackson, Chazz Anderson started the game by throwing a 57-yard touchdown to Alex Dennison.
 Within 19 seconds, the Bulls were up by 7–0.
 The rest of the first quarter was scoreless for both teams.
 Within 2 minutes of the second quarter, Stony Brook drove for 92 yards in 10 plays, ending in a touchdown by Jordan Gush.
 Buffalo took the ball back the next drive, and scored a touchdown by Branden Oliver.
 The next drive for Buffalo also ended in a touchdown, with a 49-yard rush by Branden Oliver.
 The Bulls went into halftime leading Stony Brook 21–7.
 Within 4 minutes of the 3rd quarter, Buffalo scored another touchdown.
 Chazz Anderson threw a pass to Devon Hughes, who made his way to the end zone with a 15-yard run.
 Buffalo ended the 3rd quarter with a 43-yard rushing touchdown by Branden Oliver, making it 35–7.
 In the fourth quarter, Stony Brook drove for 50 yards, until Khalil Mack sacked Stony Brook's quarterback, Kyle Essington, who fumbled.
 Fred Branch of Buffalo recovered the ball to put away the game.